lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

 :Required Parameters:

-    :java-version: Version of Java to execute Sonar with.
+    :java-version: Version of Java to execute Maven build prior to the Sonar scan.
     :mvn-version: Version of Maven to execute Sonar with.
     :mvn-settings: Maven settings.xml file containing credentials to use.
     :sonarcloud-project-key: SonarCloud project key.
     :sonarcloud-project-organization: SonarCloud project organization.
     :sonarcloud-api-token: SonarCloud API Token.
+    :sonarcloud-java-version: Version of Java to run the Sonar scan.

 lf-maven-build
 --------------